Electricity Price Review

 The EPR recommended that Government should review the compliance framework in the Electricity Industry Act 2010 and related enforcement regulations to bring them up to date with best practice.
 Changes to primary legislation relating to the compliance framework were incorporated into the Electricity Industry Amendment Bill, which was passed in August 2022.
 The amendments:

-• give the rulings panel discretion to award costs whether or not it determines a breach has occurred; and
+• Give the rulings panel discretion to award costs whether or not it determines a breach has occurred.

 Updating the Electricity Authority’s compliance framework also requires amendments to the Electricity Industry (Enforcement) Regulations 2010.
-Work is progressing on these regulatory changes and is expected to be completed in 2024.
+Work is progressing on these regulatory changes.

 Electricity Industry Amendment Bill(external link) — New Zealand Parliament